 20th July 1941: Churchill promotes symbol of defiance in occupied countries

-The director of the Belgian French-speaking broadcasts on the BBC, Victor de Laveleye, first suggested that Belgians use a V for victoire (French: “victory”) and vrijheid (Dutch: “freedom”) as a rallying emblem during World War II.
+The director of the Belgian French-speaking broadcasts on the BBC, Victor de Laveleye, first suggested that the Belgians should use a V as a symbol of defiance in January 1941.
+V stood for victoire (French: “victory”) and vrijheid (Dutch: "freedom") as a rallying emblem during World War II.

 the occupier, by seeing this sign, always the same, infinitely r…